uav-learning-icra/2019_old/README.md

-# Learning in-the-Loop for Safe, Agile Autonomous Flight
+# Algorithms and Architectures for Learning in-the-Loop Systems in Autonomous Flight

 International Conference on Robotics and Automation (ICRA) 2019 Proposed Full-Day Workshop